Skip to content

 1. Risk Mitigation

-Well-defined contracts and monitoring minimise the risks of disputes, violations, and penalties.
+Well-defined contracts and active monitoring reduce the risk of disputes, regulatory violations, and financial penalties.

 Common Challenges in Healthcare Contract Management